Skip to content

 Why don’t you mow lawns?

 First, I don’t have the means of transporting nor do I own a commercial mower.
 Second, there are many lower-cost options available to you for mowing.
-If mowing is part of the maintenance plan for pathways and recreation areas within a naturalized property, I can create a visible boundary for your mowing contractor follow with special attention paid to removal of any debris from inside that boundry.
+If mowing is part of the maintenance plan for pathways and recreation areas within a naturalized property, I can create a visible boundary for your mowing contractor to follow with special attention paid to pruning or removal of any hinderance from inside that boundry.
 Also, I can coordinate my work schedule with mowing contractors for efficiency and impact.
 Lastly, I am happy to share mowing strategies that can be useful when converting lawn to no-mow meadows and the like.

 What about my flowerbeds?